Updated: August 2025

 If you are holding more data than is actually necessary for your purpose, this is likely to be unlawful (as most of the lawful bases have a necessity element) as well as a breach of the data minimisation principle.
 Individuals will also have the right to erasure.

-If the processing you carry out is not helping you to achieve your purpose then the personal data you have is probably inadequate.
+If the processing you carry out is not helping you to achieve your purpose, then the personal data you have is probably inadequate.
 You should not process personal data if it is insufficient for its intended purpose.

-In some circumstances you may need to collect more personal data than you had originally anticipated using, so that you have enough information for the purpose in question.
+In some circumstances, you may need to collect more personal data than you had originally anticipated using, so that you have enough information for the purpose in question.

 Data may also be inadequate if you are making decisions about someone based on an incomplete understanding of the facts.
 In particular, if an individual asks you to supplement incomplete data under their right to rectification, this could indicate that the data might be inadequate for your purpose.

-Obviously it makes no business sense to have inadequate personal data – but you must be careful not to go too far the other way and collect more than you need.
+Obviously, it makes no business sense to have inadequate personal data – but you must be careful not to go too far the other way and collect more than you need.

-However, in order to be adequate, your records should make clear that it is opinion rather than fact.
+However, in order to be adequate, your records should make clear that it is an opinion rather than a fact.
 The record of the opinion (or of the context it is held in) should also contain enough information to enable a reader to interpret it correctly.
 For example, it should state the date and the author’s name and position.

 If an opinion is likely to be controversial or very sensitive, or if it will have a significant impact when used or disclosed, it is even more important to state the circumstances or the evidence it is based on.
 If a record contains an opinion that summarises more detailed records held elsewhere, you should make this clear.